EnglishEN

 Conclusion example 3:

-The pressure and especially the temperature at the compressor outlet are too high.
-Also, the low pressure is on the high side at all measured points.
-The temperature continues to drop between the evaporator and the compressor, indicating that evaporation is still occurring.
-If refrigerant is still evaporating after the TEV valve, this indicates too much refrigerant in the system.
+The pressure, and especially the temperature at the compressor outlet, are too high.
+Low pressure is also on the high side at all measured points.
+Between the evaporator and the compressor, the temperature continues to drop, which shows that evaporation is still taking place.
+If refrigerant still evaporates after the TXV valve, this indicates that there is too much refrigerant in the system.

-In addition to the temperature measurement at the condenser, the post cooling can also be determined.
-Post cooling refers to the difference in condensation temperature and the temperature at the condenser outlet.
-This can, among other things, help identify a too high or low charge level and ensure that liquid is coming from the condenser.
-The post cooling is usually between 5 and 15 °C.
+In addition to the temperature measurement at the condenser, subcooling can also be determined.
+By subcooling we mean the difference between condensing temperature and the temperature at the condenser outlet.
+This allows us to determine, among other things, whether the charge is too high or too low, and it confirms that liquid is leaving the condenser.
+Subcooling is usually between 5 and 15 °C.

-• Too much post cooling results from too much refrigerant.
+• Too much subcooling is caused by too much refrigerant.

-1. When the system is on, determine the condensation temperature of the refrigerant at the condenser outlet: in the table, we find a condensation temperature of 50 °C at 12 bar;
+1. With the system switched on, we determine the condensing temperature of the refrigerant in the outlet line at the condenser: in the table, at 12 bar we find a condensing temperature of 50 °C;

 2. We measure a temperature of 40 °C at the condenser outlet with the thermometer;

-3. Calculate the post cooling as follows: post cooling = condensation temperature – temperature at condenser outlet, so (50 – 40) = 10 °C. This temperature is fine.
+3. We calculate subcooling as follows: subcooling = condensing temperature – condenser outlet temperature, so (50 – 40) = 10 °C. This value is OK.

-The software in the air conditioning ECU also determines the overheating and post cooling if the system is equipped with multiple pressure and temperature sensors.
-Thus, the ECU can determine that there is too little refrigerant in the system and store an error code for this, while the pressures still seem somewhat correct.
+The software in the A/C ECU also determines superheat and subcooling if the system is equipped with multiple pressure and temperature sensors.
+In that way, the ECU can determine that there is too little refrigerant in the system and store a fault code for it, even though the pressures may still appear somewhat OK.

 Related page: